 Climate is, and has been changing since the end of the last Ice Age.
 The world has been getting hotter.
 So, in a way, we have been experiencing “warming”.
-But it’s nowhere near the kind of warming we’ve had at some times in the past.
-For example, in the Jurrasic times, the world was so hot that there was NO ICE on the planet, anywhere.
+But it’s nowhere near as warm we’ve had at some times in the past.
+For example, in the Jurassic times, the world was so hot that there was NO ICE on the planet, anywhere.
 The poor Dinos.

 Compared to that, we’re in very cool times.
 We have plenty of ice.

-The whole issue with this climate crisis is the RATE OF CHANGE OF CLIMATE.
+The whole issue with this climate crisis is the rate of change of the climate.